 The glass transition temperature, Tg of epoxy molding compounds is better described as a range than a single value on a technical data sheet.
 An EMCs Tg can be tested in several ways, including DSC, TMA

-Please visit us at www.caplinq.com to learn more about our whole range of epoxy mold compounds including our High and Ultra-High Tg Epoxy Mold Compounds.
-If you have any other questions about how to process and cure epoxy molding compounds please feel free to leave a comment below or don’t hesitate to contact us.
+Please visit us at www.caplinq.com to learn more about our whole range of epoxy mold compounds (EMC) including our semiconductor-grade epoxy mold compounds, fiberglass reinforced industrial-grade mold compounds, and optically clear epoxy molding compounds for optoelectronics applications.
+If you have any other questions about epoxy molding compound pellet sizes, please feel free to leave a comment below or don’t hesitate to contact us.